shayn/Boot-out/Readme.md

 To-do's
 -------
-1. Needs some kind of cool*efficient equivalent to Bootstrap's 'Customize'.
+1. Needs some kind of cool **x** efficient equivalent to Bootstrap's 'Customize'.

 How to use
 ----------
-Change stuff and run `js` to build Javascript and then `pack` to build CSS and move everything (including Javascript) into a folder called `package`.
+Change stuff and just run `pack`.
+It'll build and pack everything into a folder named `package`.

 ### For any feedback/help, please contact me on [Twitter](https://twitter.com/TheShayn)!